indefire/simple-fabric-marbles/README.md

 # simple-fabric-marbles
 This is a simplified implementation of **IBM's Fabric Marbles** that utilizes [Fabric 1.0.6](http://hyperledger-fabric.readthedocs.io/en/release-1.0/), a local fabric network, and [IBM Marbles v4](https://github.com/IBM-Blockchain/marbles/tree/v4.0).
 This project was created to consolidate some of the omitted steps (from my perspective) and the extra steps that confuse the setup process a little from the Marbles project .
-It was originally created in an AWS environment but should work on any x86 Linux environment.
+It was originally created in an AWS environment but should work on various Linux environments with little work.
 There are two paths that can be taken for this project, [path one](#path-1-easy---run-shell-scripts-from-the-provided-scripts-directory) one is running the simple scripts in the correct order included in the scripts folder, the other is to follow along in the [second path](#path-2---step-by-step-instructions) which essentially does the same thing the scripts do.
 ***
 # Path 1 (Easy) - Run shell scripts from the provided scripts directory